rusinikita/changes/README.md

 - type: value must be one of [fix ref feat]
 ```

-### Independent of platform
+### Autonomous

-You can use it locally, as a CI step and in combination with messages posting tools.
+You can use it locally, as a CI step, and in combination with messages posting tools.

 ![An github PR comment](docs/assets/images/github-message.png)